background grid image

 My work on Nuenv hasn’t yielded a particularly robust Nix environment just yet but it’s been a fantastic learning experience about some of the lower-level nitty gritty of how Nix works.
 If you’re looking to level up your Nix knowledge, I strongly encourage you to take on a similar project (or hack on Nuenv!).
 You may just end up blazing a fruitful new trail for yourself and others in the Nix community—or with a renewed appreciation for the tried-and-true standard environment.

 Finally, using Nushell in conjunction with Nix has frankly sparked joy in a way that trusty old Bash just doesn’t (for me, at least).
-While that isn’t a very “engineeringly” justification for building something, there’s much to be said for working on things that compel a dramatic shift of energy and attention.
+While that isn’t a “engineeringly” justification for building something, there’s much to be said for working on things that compel a dramatic shift of energy and attention.
 We don’t have any concrete plans to take Nuenv much further at this time but we’d love to see how the community reacts.

 Share